-It is situated on an altitude of 1257m above sea level and has a population of 115,579(2000) census.
-The area is in the land of the Lamba people, but due to the demand for labor on the mines, a lot of people came here in search of employment on the mines.
+It is situated on an altitude of 1257m above sea level and has a population of about 115,579(2000) census.
+The area is in the land of the Lamba people, but due to the demand for labour on the mines, a lot of people came here in search of employment on the mines.
 As a result, the population here is mixed up, a combination of several tribes and other races.

 The mining sector has gone through a lot of transformation, from the day when William Collier shot a Roan Antelope to date.
 Incidentally, the antelope which Collier had shot fell on the ground where copper ore was exposed.
 And this was the start of mining and the birth of the town as we know it today.

 Roan Antelope copper Mines, the company formed after collier’s adventure was named in honour of the antelope that he had killed.

 The town has seen some bad times of late.
 With the demise of some mines which became costly to operate, coupled with low prices of copper on the world market, a lot of people where laid off.

 However, the town did get a new lease of life with the development of Muliashi Mines by Luanshya Copper Mines (LCM).
 This new revival was complimented by a rise in copper prices on the international market.
 Unfortunately, starting around October 2008, copper prices went down again!